alkissack/Dump1090-OpenLayers-html/README.md

 D. Setting the sidebar side to auto and then the tableinfo width varying, could cuase the map to lose its correct aspect ratio.  see comments labelled: // AKISSACK mapsize    Ref: AKDD

-E.  New config.js option (ShowAirfieldNames) to show airfield/airport names that are now encoded in relevant greoJSON files
+E.  New config.js option (ShowAirfieldNames) to show airfield/airport names that are now encoded in relevant geoJSON files

 # Credits:
 Webserver (html sub-directory) changes by Allan Kissack